 - The 2nd floor is off-limits for common visitors.
 It is an area for professionals.

-- When you take photos of the seafood sold there, it’s nice to ask the seller for a good relationship between Tsukiji sellers and visitors.
+- When you take photos of the seafood sold there, it’s nice to ask the seller it’s OK or not for a good relationship between Tsukiji sellers and visitors.
 You can communicate just by pointing at your camera.

 - Tsukiji is a town of early birds.
 Shops close in the early afternoon!